Stochastic Approximation for Risk-aware Markov Decision Processes: Proofs of main results

-for all $(s,\,a)\in\mathbb{K}$.
-Inequality (\ref{Boundedness}) holds by setting $t=1$ in (\ref{Risk bound}).
-In particular, (\ref{Boundedness}) demonstrates that the conditional expectation w.r.t $\mathcal{G}_{t+1}^{n-1}$ of the risk estimation error for each state-action pair at each epoch is always bounded by $\|Q_{T}^{n-1}-Q^{\ast}\|_{2}^{2}$.
+In particular, inequality (\ref{Boundedness}) holds by setting $t=1$ in (\ref{Risk bound}).
+Furthermore, inequality (\ref{Boundedness}) shows that the conditional expectation w.r.t. $\mathcal{G}_{t+1}^{n-1}$ of the risk estimation error for each state-action pair at each iteration is always bounded by $\|Q_{T}^{n-1}-Q^{\ast}\|_{2}^{2}$.
 In addition, by Lipschitz continuity of $G$, we have